Didi1081/SampleX/README.md

 ## PROJECT PROPOSAL

-A SAMPLE DATABASE & MARKETPLACE - Millions of samples throughout multiple network all in one spot!
+A SAMPLE DATABASE & MARKETPLACE
+Search Millions of Samples Across Multiple Networks all in one spot!

 **What is the idea behind SampleX?**